 - The chemical substances you use have been registered or are intended for registration.
-This information is provided on ECHA’s website;
+This information is provided on ECHA’s website.

-- Your uses are covered by up-to-date safety data sheets;
+- Your uses are covered by up-to-date safety data sheets.

 - The risk management measures as described in the safety data sheets and exposure scenarios have been considered in the risk assessment to ensure the safe use of the chemical.

-- Workers or their representatives have been consulted and informed about the workplace risk assessment
+- Workers or their representatives have been consulted and informed about the workplace risk assessment.

-ECHA and the member states evaluate the information submitted by companies to examine the quality of the registration dossiers and the testing proposals and to clarify if a given substance constitutes a risk to human health or the environment.
-For a selected number of substances, a designated member state carries out a more in-depth evaluation.
-Chemical substances that are already regulated by other legislations such as medicines, or radioactive substances are partially or completely exempted from REACH requirements.
+ECHA and the Member States evaluate the information submitted by companies to examine the quality of the registration dossiers and the testing proposals, and to clarify if a given substance constitutes a risk to human health or the environment.
+For a selected number of substances, a designated Member State carries out a more in-depth evaluation.
+Chemical substances that are already regulated by other legislations, such as medicines or radioactive substances, are partially or completely exempted from REACH requirements.

-Authorisation and Restriction
+Authorisation and restriction

 Under REACH hazardous substances can be banned if their risks are unmanageable.
 They can also decide to restrict a use or make it subject to a prior authorisation.

 In the long run, the most hazardous substances should be substituted with less dangerous ones.
 Substitution and elimination is also the first measure to be applied when protecting workers.
-Make sure you check your national legislation regarding specific measures to be taken, bans and restrictions of use.
+Make sure you check your national legislation regarding specific measures to be taken, bans and restrictions on use.